mpreus/workshop_css_flexbox/README.md

 # workshop_css_flexbox
-Exercise in CSS Flexbox technique and responsive layout.
-Still in progress...
+Enhance of my CSS Flexbox skills and responsive layout.
+CSS transition technique in use.
+Validation of the form is HTML only as it was no main issue here.